Site administrators may publicly disclose and/or reuse information collected in any manner that is deemed appropriate.

 3. Contact information.

-To contact OldCoder, try the two email addresses listed below.
+To contact OldCoder, the email address listed below.

-There's a nice YouTube video related to OldCoder at:
+There's a nice Christmas video related to OldCoder at:

 His LinkedIn is: